kalabox/kalabox/README.md

 * At this point most people able to use the project are probably going to want to do the Developer Install.

 ## Developer Install

+Please make sure that you have installed [nodejs](http://nodejs.org/) first!

 ### OSX